mattherman/mountebank/README.md

 >
 > Please fork at will, and thank you for being part of the community.

-I'm incredibly grateful to bbyars for his work on Mountebank over the years.
+I'm incredibly grateful to Brandon Byars for his work on Mountebank over the years.
+I take no credit for any of the work he did maintaining this project up until this point.
 My hope with this fork is to at least keep up with patching dependencies and releasing new versions to npm.
 While the docs are bundled with the tool itself, I'm hoping to get a Github Pages site set up to host the documentation somewhere.

 I can't guarantee any development of new features.
 While I've been a user of Mountebank for years (and even maintain a client library, [MbDotNet](https://github.com/mattherman/MbDotNet)), I've never contributed to the actual codebase or maintained any other npm packages.
 If I get to a point where I understand things well enough to actually start building and publishing new packages, I may be open to pull requests for bug fixes or small feature additions.